rdpeng/rprogdatascience/manuscript/vectorized.md

 Another operation you can do in a vectorized manner is logical comparisons.
 So suppose you wanted to know which elements of a vector were greater than 2.
-You could do he following.
+You could do the following.

 {line-numbers=off}